The Happenings on Shaw Hill

 There was no answer.

+I slowly turned the door knob and entered.
 I didn’t say “Hello?” this time.
-Remember, I wanted him to stay asleep (if he was sleeping and that was a big if ).
-I couldn’t remember which door went to the basement and which room went to his nest (you know, where he slept).
+Remember, I wanted him to stay asleep (if he was sleeping and that was a big if).
+I couldn’t remember which door went to the basement and which went to his nest (you know, where he slept).
 I did not want to walk in and see this creature hanging upside down waiting for me.
 I was quite sure it was the door on the left (but not certain).
 I turned the knob slowly.
-I felt as though I could have opened the door a crack and he would be peeping out at me.
-I opened the door and I recognized the musty smell – it was the basement.
-Again, there was no light, so I made my way down the stairs.
+I felt as though I could have opened the door a crack and he would be peeping out looking at me.
+I opened the door and I recognized the musty smell.
+This was the place.
+Again, there was no light, so I made my way down the stairs carefully.
 When I reached the dirt floors I called out: “Megan?
 Lauryn?”

 But something happened.